"Wife's age 29. Married 11 years. General condition debilitated.

 The FPA archive is held in the Wellcome Library.

 My response to the archive is a work in progress.
 At times, it's been a pitch for a TV series and also as a multi-media art project with actors.
 I'm now showing the drawings I've made in response to the archive and these are in the style of a narrative film storyboard.
-These images illustrate scenes from the 1920's-1970's and reflect profound changes in society: the controversy and campaigning undertaken by early pioneers; how birth control was connected with the eugenics movement; the gradual acceptance of family planning as a right for all women, irregardless of marriage status; the impact of the pill in the 1960s; and post-war migration leading to the forming of new British communities.
+These images illustrate scenes from the 1920's-1970's and reflect profound changes in society: the controversy and campaigning undertaken by early pioneers; how birth control was connected with the eugenics movement; the gradual acceptance of family planning as a right for all women, irregardless of marriage status; the impact of the pill in the 1960s; and post-war migration leading to the forming of new British communities, family structures and households.

 I've been working on Lancaster West estate for well over a year now.
 My commitment extended beyond the commission I had from the TMO (who manage the Royal Borough's housing stock) to make a mural for the new community room and a short film documenting the regeneration of Grenfell Tower.
 At the beginning, I was naturally regarded with a degree of skepticism.
 Why do we need an artist on the estate?
 But after attending numerous residents meetings and putting on art events in lift lobbies and during fun days, I earned my stripes in the community.
 During my tenure, I've had an opportunity to strike up many friendships across the estate.
 I offered them an accessible and sociable art.
 In return, several of them have entrusted me to render their remarkable life-affirming experiences and energising humour.
 More of these residents to follow.
 But first let's talk about regeneration and architecture and conclude by weaving both of these back into the beating heart and soul of Lancaster West.